 • Developing a hypothesis

-• Testing through experiments or analysis
+• Conducting experiments or analysis

 • Refining your approach based on results